 2. THE NON-ACADEMIC JOB MARKET

 Many PhD students and postdoctoral researchers are unaware of the wide variety of careers on offer to PhD-qualified bioscientists.
 In this workshop/webinar, participants are exposed to a wide range of jobs within various career sectors in which they are able to use their PhD knowledge and skills directly, indirectly or where they can transfer them into other non-science roles.
 They will learn about what skills and competencies these employers are looking for and how to convince them of their suitability for the job.
-They will find out how to search for, research and identify different types of careers of interest to them, as well as how to approach employers and present themselves effectively.
+They will find out how to search for, research and identify different types of careers of interest to them, as well as how to approach employers and present themselves effectively

 3. MAKING EFFECTIVE CAREER CHOICES

-Due to the competitiveness for tenured academic positions, the majority of PhD students and researchers need to consider careers outside of academia (see blog).
-But whether you are aiming for an academic or non-academic career, how do you know what types of posts or jobs will interest you?
-How do you find these jobs?
-And how can you enhance your chances of succeeding in your chosen profession?
 This workshop/webinar is structured using a practical career framework, which enables participants to identify their interests and skills, group them into categories and then match them with relevant and realistic job types.
 With resources and information on effective job seeking and personal development, the workshop provides comprehensive guidance on how to make effective career decisions and take a proactive approach to planning your next career move.
 There are resources and further information to take away at the end of the session.

 4. FROM PhD to PROF – STRATEGIES TO SECURE A PERMANENT ACADEMIC LEADERSHIP POSITION

 With ever-increasing competition for more permanent institutional or university academic posts, this workshop/webinar provides insights and strategies to enhance and improve the potential to secure an assistant/associate professorship/ lecturer/research group leader position.
 Working ‘smart’, generating independence and improving productivity, engaging with collaborators and harnessing networking opportunities (see 8.
-Academic Mobility below) are just some of the key topics covered in this very popular and interactive session.
+Academic Agility & Mobility below) are just some of the key topics covered in this very popular and interactive session.

 5. CV and APPLICATIONS WORKSHOP